jxcv0/xengine/README.md

 TODOS:

+- main character movement
+	- movement direction depends on camera position
+	- after animations are implimented, animation will depend also on if "aiming"

 - IO
 	- better io system.
 Current one is too one dimentional
 	- Input should be interpreted based on context i.e, GAME mode moves the character, DEBUG mode moves only the camera, MENU mode operates on the UI.